ctimmer/remote-display/demo-tk/README.md

   - Display output
     - Displays an outline of each of the areas.
   - Text output
-    - Higherarchy with "."
+    - Hierarchy with "."
-    - Area ID, anon = no id
+    - Area ID, "anon" = no area id
     - X position (absolute) and width
     - Y position (absolute) and height
-    - area midpoint coordinats
+    - area midpoint coordinates